Who Is Rush Limbaugh?

 By the time he was 8 years old, Limbaugh had set his sights on a career in radio.
 His father, however, had a more stable career in mind for his son.
 "I said, 'Pop, I love this.
 I know I'm great at it.
 I'm gonna get even better,'" Limbaugh remembered.
 But Rush Limbaugh II remained opposed to his son's goal, and because of it, Rush soon was viewed as a rebel to the rest of the Limbaugh clan.

 "I would take this up to my bedroom and play records and play DJ ... to the house, and my mother and dad would sit down and listen to me. ...
 The quality was horrible, but I was on the radio," Limbaugh recalled.
-He went on to explain why he believed his family had a change of heart about his pursuits.
-"I had quit the Boy Scouts and the Cub Scouts.
+As for why he believed his family had a change of heart about his pursuits: "I had quit the Boy Scouts and the Cub Scouts.
 I was a quitter. ...
 This was the one thing I didn't quit, so they ... indulged it, because, 'At least he's showing he'll stick-to-it-tiveness.'"

-Limbaugh landed his first radio job when he was in high school; using the pseudonym "Rusty Sharpe," he worked as a deejay for the local station KGMO (co-owned by his father).
-Following high school, Limbaugh briefly attended Southeast Missouri State University; he left the school in 1971, after one year of enrollment to pursue a career in radio.
+Limbaugh landed his first radio job when he was in high school; using the pseudonym "Rusty Sharpe," he worked as a DJ for the local station KGMO (co-owned by his father).
+Following high school, Limbaugh briefly attended Southeast Missouri State University; he left the school in 1971, after one year of enrollment, to pursue a career in radio.

 Following a stint as a ticket salesman for Major League Baseball's Kansas City Royals, in the mid-1980s, Limbaugh landed a job as an on-air host at KFBK in Sacramento, California, with the help of a radio executive friend.
 There, Limbaugh took over Morton Downey Jr.'s slot, and met with success when his ratings surpassed his predecessor's.
 Less than a year later, Limbaugh became known as Sacramento's top radio host.